-Around half of people with PPV have systemic involvement (i.e., other body systems are affected).
-Eye conditions such as ocular melanosis (also called ocular melanocytosis) is common.
-Ocular melanosis refers to a blue-gray pigmentation in the 'white of the eye' or sclerae.
+Around half of people with PPV have systemic involvement (i.e., body systems other than the skin are affected).
+Eye conditions such as ocular melanosis (also called ocular melanocytosis) are common.
+Ocular melanosis refers to a blue-gray pigmentation in the white of the eye (the sclerae).
 This condition often occurs along with nevus of Ota and may affect one or both eyes.
-The complications of nevus of Ota are glaucoma and melanoma, as a result people with nevus of Ota require careful examination and follow-up by an opthamologist.
-Other eye conditions reported in PPV include iris hamartomas, iris mammillations, and iris nodules.
+Complications of nevus of Ota include

 These resources provide more information about this condition or associated symptoms.
 The in-depth resources contain medical and scientific language that may be hard to understand.
 You may want to review these resources with a medical professional.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.